How to Dry Brine Turkey

 • Remove the whole rack from the roasting pan and discard any of the excess liquid that dripped into the pan as the bird brined.
 Return the rack with the turkey to the roasting pan.

-• Truss the legs with butcher’s twine, tuck the wings under the bird, and stuff it with fresh sage, rosemary, and thyme.
-Drizzle the whole bird with 2–3 tablespoons of extra virgin olive oil and use your hands to massage it into the skin.
+• Truss the legs with butcher's twine, tuck the wings under the bird, and stuff it with fresh sage, rosemary, and thyme.
+Drizzle the whole turkey with 2–3 tablespoons of extra virgin olive oil and use your hands to massage it into the skin.
 Be sure the bird is well-coated with oil.

 • Transfer the bird to the preheated oven and then roast for 2½–3 hours for a 12-pound turkey.
 See note for additional cooking times.